 From their pediatric rotations in dental school and throughout their careers, Drs.
 Bosma have been seeing and treating children since the beginning.
-Not all young patients are candidates for our practice as some patients who have extensive needs can only be treated in a setting where they are sedated or restrained.
+Not all young patients are candidates for our practice as some patients who have extensive needs can only be treated in specialized settings.
 In such cases, we have a network of specialists that we refer to when appropriate.
 Aside from those types of situations, children are a welcome part of our practice!

 Primary teeth are slightly different than adult teeth, the care we provide is tailored to that.
 Growth and development in young children is a very important area that we assess.
 We provide tools for intervention and guidance when we see a deficiency.
 The implications for lack of proper growth in the jaws can significantly impact the health and stability of the dental-facial structures as well the general health of our patients for a lifetime.

 Below are some examples of pediatric-specific types of treatment done at Bosma Dental.

 When a primary tooth is damaged, from decay or trauma, the nerve can become affected.
 Primary teeth are important for speech, space maintenance and function.
 If the nerve of a primary tooth is affected, we take all or part of the nerve out and the tooth can remain in place without becoming infected until it is ready to fall out naturally.